 - S. J. Ahn, J. Anrather, N. Nishimura, and C. B. Schaffer, “Diverse inflammatory response after cerebral microbleeds includes coordinated microglia migration and proliferation,” Stroke 49, 1719 (2018)

 - M. Koyama, F. Minale, J. Shum, N. Nishimura, C. B. Schaffer, and J. R. Fetcho, “A circuit motif in the zebrafish hindbrain for a two alternative behavioral choice to turn left or right,” eLife 5, e16808 (2016).

 - M. J. Farrar, I. M. Bernstein, D. H. Schlafer, T. A. Cleland, J. R. Fetcho, and C. B. Schaffer, “Chronic in vivo imaging in the mouse spinal cord using an implanted chamber,” Nature Methods 9, 297 (2012).
 PMID: 22266542

 Selected Awards and Honors

-- Mr. and Mrs. Richard F. Tucker excellence in teaching award from the College of Engineering 2016
+- Mr. and Mrs. Richard F. Tucker excellence in teaching award (Cornell Engineering) 2016

 - Arthur H. Guenther Congressional Science Policy Fellowship (Optical Society of America and SPIE) 2012

-- Zellman Warhaft Committment to Diversity Faculty Award (College of Engineering at Cornell University) 2010
+- Zellman Warhaft Commitment to Diversity Faculty Award (Cornell Engineering) 2010

 - Biomedical Engineering Teaching Award (American Society for Engineering Education) 2009